 How do I move forward?

 If you’ve considered everything on this list and come to the conclusion that you don’t want or need to retake the ACT, congratulations!
 Focus on completing college tours, applications and essays and finish up your high school career strongly.
-If you do want to retake the ACT, that is completely fine too!
-It is important to have a plan in place for simultaneously completing your exams and school year.
+If you do want to retake the

 - Pick a test date that fits your schedule and deadlines.